 How to protect against the UPS Audit Fee?

 The easiest way to mitigate this fee is to upload the weight and dimensions of packages accurately.
 Have good software and hardware to enter the correct weight and dimensions.
 This will save you money and provide more accurate shipping costs on the front end.

 What else can be done?
 Shippers can limit the Shipping charge correction audit fee by negotiating a custom dimensional divisor over the standard 139.
 If a shipper has a higher DIM divisor, it is less likely a package will have a greater dimensional weight causing an error.

 Next, a shipper could negotiate the actual UPS audit fee out of the agreement.
-This would be an excellent option for a shipper who does not want to invest in technology and is lazy.
+This would be an excellent option for a shipper who is lazy and does not want to invest in technology.
 Not a great idea, but it is available.

 Where can you start?